Oystein S. LaBianca

 Oystein Sakala LaBianca (born in 1949 in Kristiansand, Norway) is a National Geographic Explorer and director of the Hisban Cultural Heritage Project at Tall Hisban (biblical Heshbon) in Jordan.
 He is notable for having introduced new interpretive tools (analytical lenses) for studying long-term processes of cultural production and change in the Eastern Mediterranean and for pioneering community archaeology in the region.

 Education

 LaBianca was raised in Norway and immigrated to the United States as a teenager.
 He attended Andrews University for his undergraduate degrees in behavioral sciences and religion, which he received in 1971.
 He continued his education completing an M.A. in Anthropology at Loma Linda University in 1975, and a Ph.D. in Anthropology at Brandeis University in 1987.

 Career

 LaBianca served as an anthropologist and faunal analyst on the original Heshbon Expedition and was a founding member of the Madaba Plains Project.
 He has served as a trustee and vice president of the American Society of Overseas Research and as a trustee of the American Center for Research in Amman.
 Since 1980, he has been a professor at the School of Social and Behavioral Sciences and the Institute of Archaeology at Andrews University.
+He is also a visiting fellow at the Oxford Centre for Global History.